shader-slang/slang/docs/design/serialization.md

 Riff Container
 ==============

 [Riff](https://en.wikipedia.org/wiki/Resource_Interchange_File_Format) is used as a mechanism to store binary sections.
 The format allows for a hierarchy of `chunks` that hold binary data.
-How the data is interpretted depends on the [FOURCC](https://en.wikipedia.org/wiki/FourCC) associated with each chunk.
+How the data is interpreted depends on the [FOURCC](https://en.wikipedia.org/wiki/FourCC) associated with each chunk.

-As previously touched on there are multiple different mechansims used for serialization.
+As previously touched on there are multiple different mechanisms used for serialization.
 IR serialization, generalized serialization, SourceLoc serialization - there are also other uses, such as serializing of entry point information.
 Riff is used to combine all of these incompatible binary parts togther such that they can be stored together.

 The handling of these riff containers is held within the `SerialContainerUtil` class.